dhurba212/AngularCards/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

+## Generate app-routing.module.ts
+* If angular project doesn't create app-routing.module.ts when a new project is created run below command on src/app folder
+* Run command ng generate module app-routing --flat --module=app
+* --flat puts the file in src/app instead of its own folder.
+* --module=app tells the CLI to register it in the imports array of the AppModule.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.